rdegges/rdegges-blog/articles/2012/how-i-learned-to-program.md

 to fuel a life of learning, discovery, and creation.
 That is the true definition of a programmer.

-A big reason to use linux for your day to day work is that it helps you passively learn about programming as you use it.
+A big reason to use Linux for your day to day work is that it helps you passively learn about programming as you use it.
 On Windows, if you want to copy a file from one box to another, you drag and drop.
-On linux, if you want to copy a file from one box to another, you use scp or rsync.
+On Linux, if you want to copy a file from one box to another, you use `scp` or `rsync`.
 Learning how to use the command line teaches you basic technical logic and problem solving skills.

-Another important skill you passively acquire by using linux is self sufficiency.
+Another important skill you passively acquire by using Linux is self sufficiency.
 Unlike many other lines of work, programming does not require you to memorize a million things, or repeatedly do the same thing over and over again; instead, programming requires intense self motivation and determination.